MerkulovDaniil/hse24/homework.md

 ### Accelerated methods

-1. **Local Convergence of Heavy Ball Method.** We will work with the heavy ball method in this problem
+1. **Local Convergence of Heavy Ball Method.** [20 points] We will work with the heavy ball method in this problem

     $$
     \tag{HB}